nurnazahah/testing/readme.md

 * WHAT and WHY TO DO after getting the information?

-This is where we need the following files:
+This is why we need the following files:

   1. LEF file
   2. LIB file